rust-lang/book/nostarch/chapter16.md

 Rust’s conservative default of borrowing; it doesn’t let us violate the ownership rules.

-With a basic understanding of threads and the thread API, let’s look at what we can *do* with threads.
+Now that we’ve covered what threads are and the methods supplied by the thread API, let’s look at some situations in which we can use threads.

 ## Using Message Passing to Transfer Data Between Threads